The Olympics, mental health and the new normal

 But that doesn’t apply solely to sport.
-(And those of you wondering why a design agency was writing about the intersectionality between professional sport and mental health struggles may get your answer now).
+(And those of you wondering why a design agency was writing about the crossover of professional sport and mental health struggles may get your answer now).

 Pressure exists in all walks of life, for all people, for all sorts of reasons.
 It is not limited to high-level sporting environments.
 It exists in workplaces, in home-life, internally, externally, societally, politically, and anywhere you can think of—it is a truly omnipresent phenomenon.

 And pressure is relative.
 We define it in relation to our own lived experiences.

 Yes, Ben Stokes had to bat out a Super Over to win the World Cup Final.
 Yes, Naomi Osaka had to hold her nerve to win four Grand Slam titles.
 And, without a doubt,Simone Biles has had to pull out her A-game to earn her 7 Olympic and 25 World Championship medals.
 But pressure can also be getting X piece of work to your boss on time; it can be nailing that presentation; getting your partner’s birthday right; balancing a thriving professional life with being there for your kids.
 The list could go on and on ad infinitum.